Northeastern-Electric-Racing/PM-Dashboard-v2/docs/ContributorGuide.md

 Test your code to the best of your ability and avoid writing overly complex code.

 Follow good coding practices taught in Fundies 1 and Fundies 2.

+If you edit code in any local package (e.g. utils), you must run `npm install` before the latest changes to the local package will be availible in the rest of the application.

 ## Creating a Commit